 VOTE NOW: Who has the Best Pizza in Fraser Coast

+WITH only two days left, now's the time to get your final votes in for the best pizza in town.

-MATT Preston put the call out for the Best Pizza in Fraser Coast and the local knowledge has been pouring in.
+Local knowledge has been pouring in since Matt Preston put the call out to suss the Best Pizza in Fraser Coast.

 Below is our list of finalists and now it's up to you, our food savvy readers, to help us decide who's the best in the business.